hamidzehtab/UNIX-SHELL/README.md

 ./a.out

 Specific Commands :

 1-nl 'name of the file'  : (number of lines ) this command will return the number of lines in the given file

-2-rws 'name of the file' : (remove white spaces) this command will remove all the white spaces in hte given file and print the result in the bash.
+2-rws 'name of the file' : (remove white spaces) this command will remove all the white spaces in the given file and print the result in the shell.

 3-suc 'name of the file' : (show uncommented) will print out all the lines in the file that are not commented